 For multiple reasons, Ehlers-Danlos syndrome is associated with metabolic abnormalities in the context of a connective tissue disorder.
 To optimize health, the proper nutrition for collagen, the extra-cellular matrix (collagen glue), mast cell stabilization, fascia health, and blood pressure regulation is needed.
 Most nutritional needs can be met with a strict diet based on your circumstances.
 However, early research is suggesting certain supplements can help most patients with uncontrolled EDS symptoms.

-We recommend Thorne Research supplements as used by top research organizations, including Mayo Clinic and U.S. Olympics, NSF-Certified.
-Our clinic wants to know that what you are taking is actually safe and working.
+We recommend Thorne Research supplements as used by top research organizations, including Mayo Clinic and the U.S. Olympics, NSF-Certified.
+Our clinic wants to know that what you are taking is safe and working.
 We also have been able to obtain a professional rate from our dispensary!

 Stability shoes are a must-have for hypermobile and EDS patients.
 Stability shoes prevent overpronation, or the foot from turning outward when you stand.
-A foot that turns outward cause misalignment of the knees and hips.
+A foot that turns outward causes misalignment of the knees and hips.
 Misalignment can lead to knee cap dislocations and hip impingement, which both can cause pain.

 Stability shoes also have medial arch support that prevents the foot from collapsing.
 A collapsed foot can lead to pain from plantar fasciitis, anterior tibial tendon pain, and posterior tibial tendon pain.